aaptedata/Data-Structures/Data_Structures_Questions.md

 ## Queue

 1. What is the runtime complexity of `enqueue`?
+O(1) - always pushes to the back

 2. What is the runtime complexity of `dequeue`?
+O(1) - always pops from the front

 3. What is the runtime complexity of `len`?
+O(n)

 ## Binary Search Tree